rwietter/body-mass-index/README.md

 ## :computer: Project

 The Calculator to measure the body index was made for studies of vanilla js.
-But it can be used and does not contain ads.

 ## :memo: License